 Apart from the laboratory setting, there is hardly any empirical evidence to suggest that government spending largely crowds out individual charitable behavior.

-Studies based on micro-level data from charities as well as studies using regional or cross-country variation in private and public spending usually find small or incomplete crowding-out effects, or even some evidence of a crowding-in effect.
+Studies based on micro-level data from charities or donors as well as studies using regional or cross-country variation in private and public spending usually find small or incomplete crowding-out effects, or even some evidence of a crowding-in effect.

 Author's main message

 The empirical evidence investigating whether public spending crowds out private charitable donations is mixed.
 A number of studies find significant but small crowding-out effects, while others find no effects or even evidence of a crowding-in effect.
 Hence, while crowding out might exist, it is far from being perfect.
 Policymakers should therefore acknowledge that their own expenditure on social welfare influences private spending.
 However, they should not be too concerned that an increase in government spending will largely crowd out private contributions of time and money.